-- The first draft of the dissertation must be reviewed by the major professor, revised by the student, and approved again by the major professor before distribution to the dissertation committee.
+- 1. The first draft of the dissertation must be reviewed by the major professor, revised by the student, and approved again by the major professor before distribution to the dissertation committee.
 This initial review should be made well in advance of the dissertation defense examination and often requires several cycles (minimum of eight weeks).
-At this time students should submit their dissertation to the Graduate College for format review. - 2.
+At this time students should submit their dissertation to the Graduate College for format review.
+Committee members must be given the opportunity to review the manuscripts prior to submissionfor publication when this occurs prior to the defense date. - 2.
 The revised dissertation should be submitted to the dissertation committee at least four weeks before dissertation defense examination.
 Committee members must provide feedback on the dissertation within two weeks if their changes are to be incorporated into the final draft of the dissertation.
-The major professor has responsibility to ensure recommendations of the committee are incorporated into the revised dissertation.

-- 3. The dissertation in final draft form, including all figures, tables, and references, must be provided to the Graduate College at least two weeks before the date of the dissertation defense exam. - 4.
+The major professor has responsibility to ensure recommendations of the committee are incorporated into the revised dissertation. - 3.
+The dissertation in final draft form, including all figures, tables, and references, must be provided to the Graduate College at least two weeks before the date of the dissertation defense exam. - 4.
 Students should be aware that this is the minimum acceptable time for each review step.
 The Graduate College estimates the average time required to complete the dissertation is three months following approval of the format by the Graduate College.
 Consequently, students are advised to arrange their first format review with the Graduate College Format Editor in the first two weeks of the semester they plan to complete the thesis. - 5.
 NAU dissertation formatting and submission is electronic.
 The dissertation document must be submitted to the Graduate College for a format check early in the semester the student plans to defend but no later than ten business days before the defense.
 See the Checklist for Proper Document Format for all items that need to be addressed before submission.
 Also helpful might be the Thesis Title Page Model or the Dissertation Title Page Model.
 Visit http://nau.edu/GradCol/Student-Resources/Theses-and-Dissertations/ for more information. - 6.
 Submit an electronic copy of the following items to the Graduate College ETD coordinator (etd@nau.edu) for format review: - a.
 Title Page - b.
 Abstract - c.
-Dissertation (completed document) - The ETD coordinator will check the document for compliance with the format requirements outlined in the Checklist for Proper Document Format and will notify the student via NAU email regarding the results of the review and indicating any revisions that need to be made to the document. - 7.
-Students must register for at least one credit of dissertation (FOR799) for each semester after the defense until final copies of the dissertation are submitted to the Graduate College, including summer semester.
+Dissertation (completed document)

+The ETD coordinator will check the document for compliance with the format requirements outlined in the Checklist for Proper Document Format and will notify the student via NAU email regarding the results of the review and indicating any revisions that need to be made to the document.

+7. Students must register for at least one credit of dissertation (FOR799) for each semester after the defense until final copies of the dissertation are submitted to the Graduate College, including summer semester.